Bio-inspired decision making in robot swarms under biases: Results

-In the proposed framework, asocial dynamics can arise from any of the three factors illustrated in Figure~\ref{fig:bias}.
-Rather than reading a message from a cooperative (social) peer, a robot may instead (i)~interact with a zealot---an agent persistently favouring one option~\cite{reina_cross-inhibition_2023,AntZakDorRei2024:aamas} (Fig.\,\ref{fig:bias}C); (ii)~self-source information from the environment, independently of social cues~\cite{zakir2022} (Fig.\,\ref{fig:bias}D); or (iii) receive a corrupted message due to a man-in-the-middle (MITM) attack that intercepts and alters communication~\cite{zakir_miscommunication_nodate} (Fig.\,\ref{fig:bias}E).

-We generalise distinct forms of asocial dynamics by modelling them as variants of a single underlying mechanism that occurs with probability~$\eta$ at each opinion update.
-According to the decision-making algorithms, a robot updates its opinion by sampling a representative message from the social population; however, this event occurs only with probability~$1-\eta$ due to the presence of asocial dynamics (see right branch in the scheme of Fig.~\ref{fig:schema}A).
-Conversely, with probability~$\eta$ (left branch in Fig.~\ref{fig:schema}A), the robot updates its opinion using asocial information: a message from a zealot, a corrupted message, or an independently sourced opinion.
+In the proposed framework, asocial dynamics can arise from any of the three factors illustrated in Figure~\ref{fig:bias}A-E. Rather than reading a message from a cooperative (social) peer, a robot may instead (i)~interact with a zealot---an agent persistently favouring one option~\cite{reina_cross-inhibition_2023,AntZakDorRei2024:aamas} (Fig.\,\ref{fig:bias}A); (ii)~self-source information from the environment, independently of social cues~\cite{zakir2022} (Fig.\,\ref{fig:bias}B); or (iii)~receive a corrupted message due to a man-in-the-middle (MITM) attack that intercepts and alters communication~\cite{zakir_miscommunication_nodate} (Fig.\,\ref{fig:bias}C).
+We generalise these distinct forms of asocial dynamics by modelling them as variants of a single underlying mechanism that occurs with probability~$\eta$ at each opinion update (see Methods~\nameref{sec:equivalence}).
+Under this formulation, each opinion update is based on representative social information with probability~$1-\eta$ (right branch in Fig.~\ref{fig:bias}F), and on asocial information with probability~$\eta$ (left branch in Fig.~\ref{fig:bias}F).
+Asocial dynamics can be biased towards any of the $n$ options, with probabilities $\eta_i$ for $i \in \{1,\dots,n\}$, where $\eta_i$ specifies how often an asocial update favours option $i$ and $\sum_{i=1}^{n}\eta_i = 1$.
+For the best-of-$2$ case, illustrated in Fig.~\ref{fig:bias}F, this reduces to $\eta_a$ and $\eta_b=1-\eta_a$.